-What are the stages of RAD?
+What are the phases of rapid application development (RAD)?

 There are four stages in the RAD approach.
 They are as follows:

-What is the History of RAD?
+What is the History of rapid application development (RAD)?

-This way, advanced softwares can be developed in a modular way, in limited time.
-This gives users a fully functioning product at a greater speed.
+This way, advanced software can get developed in a modular way in a limited time.
+It gives users a fully functioning product at a more incredible speed.